swcarpentry/shell-novice/02-create.md

 >    that we will learn during this lesson.
 Some will only make your command not work at all
 >    but others can make you lose some data.
 >
-> If you need to deal with names of files or directories that have white space
+> If you need to deal with names of files or directories that have whitespace
 > or another non-alphanumeric character you should put quotes around the name.

 However, there's nothing in it yet: